Best Automatic, Timed, and Programmable Cat Feeders | Ratings and Reviews For 2018!

 Also a fan of how it comes with both battery and plug-in options right out of the box, so you don’t have to worry about batteries dying and wiping out your feeder settings.

-Anyway, it’s less fancy than the PetSafe one we love, with fewer options, and less feeding times, but it has kept the time and feeding quantities accurate, and for this price, I think it’s the best of the bunch!
+Anyway, it’s less fancy than the PetSafe one we like, with fewer options, and less feeding times, but it has kept the time and feeding quantities accurate, and for this price, I think it’s the best of the bunch!

 >> Click to see the price on Amazon.com <<